bigdatasys/ecosystems-frameworks-libraries/README.md

 ##### Scrapy - an open source and collaborative framework for extracting the data needed from websites:
 - https://scrapy.org

-##### NIPY is a python project for analysis of structural and functional neuroimaging data.
+##### NIPY is a python project for analysis of structural and functional neuroimaging data:
 - http://nipy.org/

 ##### Py4J (Py4J enabling Python programs running in a Python interpreter to dynamically access Java objects in a Java Virtual Machine):